gardener/gardener/docs/usage/shoot_purposes.md

 * `testing` shoot clusters **do not** get a monitoring or a logging stack as part of their control planes.
 * `production` shoot clusters get at least two replicas of the `kube-apiserver` for their control planes.
+Auto-scaling scale down of the main ETCD is disabled for such clusters.

 There are also differences with respect to how `testing` shoots are scheduled after creation, please consult the [Scheduler documentation](../concepts/scheduler.md).